Baja, Hungary

-The environs of Baja have been continuously inhabited since the end of the Iron Age, but there is evidence of human presence since prehistoric times.
+The Baja region has been continuously inhabited since the end of the Iron Age, but there is evidence of human presence since prehistoric times.
 The settlement itself was most likely established in the 14th century.
-After the Ottoman Empire had conquered Hungary, it grew to prominence more than the other nearby settlements, and was granted town rights in 1696.
+After the Ottoman Empire conquered Hungary, it grew to prominence more than the other nearby settlements, and it was granted town rights in 1696.

 Today, Baja plays an important role in the life of Northern Bácska as a local commercial centre and the provider of public services such as education and healthcare.
-It has several roads and a railway connection to other parts of the country, and also offers local Public transport for its residents.
-Being close to the Danube and the forest of Gemenc, as well as having its own cultural sights, makes it a candidate for tourism, but this is not well established yet.
+It has several roads and a railway connection to other parts of the country and also offers local public transport for its residents.
+Being close to the Danube and the forest of Gemenc and having its own cultural sights, Baja has become a candidate for tourism, which, however, is not well established yet.

 Etymology

 The city's Hungarian name is probably derived from a Turkic language.
-The commonly known "bull" name is likely not its real origin, but may have gotten its title from the first owner of the city, Baja.
+The commonly-used "bull" name is likely not its real origin but may be from the first owner of the city, Baja.
 The Latin name of the town is Francillo.
-Baja also used to have a German name: Frankenstadt.
+Baja also used to have a German name, Frankenstadt.

-The South Slavs, Bunjevci and Serbs, who live in the city call Baja by the same name as Magyars do, but with a slightly different pronunciation (/[baja]/ instead of /[bɒjɒ]/).
-Its spelling in Serbian Cyrillic writing is Баја.
+The South Slavs, both Bunjevci and Serbs, who live in the city call Baja, and the Hungarians use the same name, but the use former a slightly different pronunciation: (/[baja]/, instead of /[bɒjɒ]/).
+In the Serbian Cyrillic alphabet, the name is Баја.

 History

 The city was first mentioned in 1308.
 The Bajai family was the first known owner of the town.
-In 1474 the settlement was given to the Czobor family by Matthias Corvinus.
+In 1474, the settlement was given to the Czobor family by Matthias Corvinus.

-During the Turkish Conquest in the 16th and 17th centuries it was the official center for the region and it possessed a fortification.
-This era saw the immigration of Bunjevci and Serbs into the town.
-There was also an active Franciscan mission with monks from Bosnia.
+During the 16th-to-17th-century Ottoman conquest, it was the official centre for the region, and it had fortification.
+The era saw the migration of Bunjevci and Serbs to the town.
+There was also an active Franciscan mission, with monks from Bosnia.